Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-04/02-full-elements/page-03.md

 <div class="divider-heading"></div>

 Any text between the paragraph tags `<p>...</p>` belongs to the same paragraph.
-This is the most common way of writing paragraphs in HTML pages.
+Putting text between paragraph tags is the most common way of writing paragraphs in HTML pages.

-You'll notice that when using Markdown, empty lines create paragraphs and provide cushion between one paragraph and the next.
-This is not true of HTML.
+You'll notice that when using Markdown, empty lines create paragraphs and provide a cushion between one paragraph and the next.
+HTML does not do this.

-With HTML, paragraphs are made with tags, and browsers automatically add cushion above and below paragraph elements.
+With HTML, paragraphs tags create paragraphs, and browsers automatically add cushion above and below paragraph elements.

 <div class="external-embed">